Chapter 13 Bankruptcy Lawyers in Flint

 Chapter 13 is a debt repayment plan.
 It allows you to consolidate your debts and make one payment for it all over a three-to-five-year period.
 You can discharge debts like you would in a Chapter 7 bankruptcy, such as credit cards, medical bills, and other unsecured debts.

 Chapter 13 bankruptcy is sometimes called a “Wage Earner Plan” because you must either be working or have consistent income to qualify.
-Bankruptcy attorney John Hicks will help you decide the best option for you and walk you through every step of the process.
+Flint Bankruptcy Attorney John Hicks will help you decide the best option for you and walk you through every step of the bankruptcy process.

 Bankruptcy Stops Creditor Harassment

 Are creditors calling you constantly?
 While in a Chapter 13 debt repayment plan, creditors can’t collect from you.
-And they’re required by a Federal Court order to adhere the terms of the plan.
-John will ensure you can be worry-free by taking action against any creditors that attempt to contact you while in Chapter 13.
+And they’re required by a Federal Court order to adhere the terms of the Chapter 13 bankruptcy plan.
+Bankruptcy Lawyer John Hicks will ensure you can be worry-free by taking action against any creditors that attempt to contact you while in Chapter 13.

 Chapter 13 Bankruptcy Stops Foreclosure Immediately

-If your home is currently in foreclosure, a Chapter 13 filing will stop it and allow you to catch up on your mortgage through the Chapter 13 plan.
+If your home is currently in foreclosure, a Chapter 13 bankruptcy filing will stop it and allow you to catch up on your mortgage through the Chapter 13 plan.
 The mortgage company may not foreclose while in Chapter 13.
-John will carefully walk you through the process, and he will help you understand your rights and obligations with the mortgage company.
+Bankruptcy Lawyer John Hicks will carefully walk you through the process, and he will help you understand your rights and obligations with the mortgage company.

 At the end of your Chapter 13 repayment plan, the second mortgage or equity line can be discharged so the value of your home will be closer to what you actually owe.
-John will guide you to ensure you receive the best options for your financial well-being.
+Chapter 13 Bankruptcy Lawyer John will guide you to ensure you receive the best options for your financial well-being.

 You Can Keep Your Car with Chapter 13 Bankruptcy